Bounce music: Influence

 The genre maintains widespread popularity in New Orleans (the "Bounce capital of the world"), and the southern United States and has a more limited following outside the Deep South.
-New Orleans' music has a long tradition of gay and cross-dressing performers as truly a part of musical culture, giving bounce music a significant degree of overlap with LGBT hip hop.
+New Orleans' music has a long tradition of gay, trans and drag performers as truly a part of musical culture, giving bounce music a significant degree of overlap with LGBT hip-hop.

 Bounce, like crunk, Miami bass, Baltimore club and juke music, is a highly regional form of urban dance music, which has nevertheless influenced a variety of other rap subgenres and even emerged in the mainstream.
 Atlanta's crunk artists, such as Lil' Jon and the Ying Yang Twins, frequently incorporate bounce chants into their music (such as "Shake It Like A Salt Shaker") and slang (such as "twerk").
-The first use of “twerk” in a bounce track was Cheeky Blakk’s 1994 “Twerk Something,” on Mobo Records.
+The first use of "twerk" in a bounce track was Cheeky Blakk’s 1994 "Twerk Something," on Mobo Records.
 Mississippi native David Banner's hit "Like A Pimp" is constructed around a screwed up sample of the "Triggerman" beat.
 The mixtapes of Three 6 Mafia's DJ Paul also prominently feature traditional bounce sampling.
 DJ Paul, a native of Memphis, TN, has, in fact, been one of the most prominent purveyors of bounce outside Louisiana, having incorporated its features into tracks produced for La Chat, Gangsta Boo and his own group, Three 6 Mafia.
 Another significant mainstream record influenced by bounce music was Beyoncé's 2007 release "Get Me Bodied", and more recently, "Formation".
 Other artists outside of the New Orleans area, such as: Mike Jones, Keezy Kilo, Hurricane Chris, Ying Yang Twins, Khia, City Girls, Big Unk, and Drake have also used elements of bounce in their music.